rsmaller/subnettergui/README.md

 Subnetter++ is a graphical interface for Subnetting and VLSM calculations written in C++.
 This tool has a variety of tools for learning how to subnet and calculating subnets.

+## Compatibility

+SubnetterGUI is designed for Windows x86-64, macOS arm64, and Linux x86-64.
+GLFW and GLEW are statically linked into this program with pre-compiled libraries.
+Due to limitations in GLFW's and GLEW's build process, other operating systems/architectures are not currently supported, and their library files are not included.

 ## Dependencies

 Dependencies listed here are only for building this program yourself.
 Everything should work fine if you're using a prebuilt release.
 If something goes wrong, feel free to reference this section.

 This program uses the `ImGui` library and a 3D plotting extension for ImGui called `ImPlot3D`.
 To use the ImGui library, `GLFW` and `GLEW` are linked and initialized.
 ImGui is designed to run on top of a window platform, so it does not have any unique dependencies.
 GLFW and GLEW, however, will require various packages specifically on Linux.

+This application is designed to be built with MSVC on Windows and macOS systems, so please be sure to install Visual Studio, CMake, and MSVC with C++ Build tools.

+Linux machines should instead use g++ to build this application.
 On Ubuntu-based Linux distributions, for example, the following packages are required:

 ```
 cmake g++ libwayland-dev libxkbcommon-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev xorg-dev
 ```
 Note: `xwayland` is also recommended if your system uses Wayland by default to ensure Xorg compatibility.

-On Windows and macOS systems, please be sure to install Visual Studio, CMake, and MSVC with C++ Build tools.

-## Compatibility

-SubnetterGUI is designed for Windows x86-64, macOS arm64, and Linux x86-64.
-GLFW and GLEW are statically linked into this program with pre-compiled libraries.
-Due to limitations in GLFW's and GLEW's build process, other operating systems/architectures are not currently supported, and their library files are not included.

-Also, keep in mind that because this program uses GLFW to render windows, window resizing and decorating is not possible on Linux systems running the Wayland windowing system.
-This is a limitation of the GLFW library itself.
-It is strongly recommended to switch to Xorg for this program to work properly.
+Keep in mind that because this program uses GLFW to render windows, window resizing and decorating are not possible on Linux systems running the Wayland window manager.
+This is a limitation of GLFW itself.
+If you are on Wayland, it is strongly recommended to switch to Xorg for this program to work properly.

+Regardless, this application is designed to be built with `CMake`, which is required on all supported operating systems and compilers.
+CMake can be installed via a package manager, including the `choco` package manager on Windows.

 ## Building The Program

+After ensuring your system is compatible and has all necessary dependencies, it can be built with CMake.

-Before building, initialize the CMake cache:
+Before building, initialize the CMake cache.
+This should be done from the root folder of the cloned repo:

 ```
 cmake .